tactcomplabs/rev/README.md

     $ ctest -R TEST_EX1

 will run the test found in test/ex1.
 See the full list of tests in test/CMakeLists.txt

+NOTE: Switching between CMake and GNU Make will have unreliable results.
+If you seek to switch between the different build systems, first uinstall Rev from your SST environment:

+  $ sst-register -u revcpu

 ## Building Compatible Compilers